zalaya/mole/README.md

 ## 💡 Why use it?

-- 🧠 AI-friendly: share full codebase context in one go.
+- 🧠 AI-friendly: Share full codebase context in one go.
-- ⚡ Fast: ideal for debugging, refactoring, or support.
+- ⚡ Fast: Ideal for debugging, refactoring, or support.
-- 📦 Git-free: works on any directory, no repo required.
+- 📦 Git-free: Works on any directory, no repo required.
-- 🌍 Remote-ready: run with a single command from anywhere.
+- 🌍 Remote-ready: Run with a single command from anywhere.

 ---